How Long Will Social Security Last

 The Likely Future of Social Security

 The big question is, what is making the Social Security Trust Funds run out?

-Well, the answer is unfortunate but very familiar for many.
+Well, the answer is unfortunate but very familiar to many.
 Social Security Trust Funds needs more funding than is currently in place to support the program.